Inactionware/uapi.doc/design/r2/dd/Unified Thread Management.md

 * Same priority task will put in same FIFO queue.
 * Scheduling get task first from higher prority queue until the queue goes to empty then get task from lower prority queue.

+==BAD: It is not fair, lower priority task will be not executed if higher priority task always exists in the queue==

 ### Scan time based scheduling
 * Same priority task will be put in same FIFO queue.
 * All task queue has a value to record its real priority.